realworldocaml/book/en/02-guided-tour.md

 ### Lists

-Tuples let you combine a fixed number of items, potentially of different types, together in one datastructure.
-Lists let you hold any number of items of the same type in one datastructure.
+Tuples let you combine a fixed number of items, potentially of different types, together in one data structure.
+Lists let you hold any number of items of the same type in one data structure.
 For
 example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }